GabrielSlima/blog/articles/software-development-life-cycle-analysis.md

     <p>
         Functional requirements or behavior requirements are specific services a system must provide.
-I other words, are specific behaviors the system should have.
+I other words, are specific behaviors the system must have.
         <br>
         They are specified by the user and are usually documented using use cases.
-If you don't know what a use case is, it's basically a diagram that represents how a specific behavior should happend in the system.
+If you don't know what a use case is, it's basically a diagram that represents how a specific behavior should happen within the system.
 It also shows how users interact with this behavior or how other systems or parts of the system interact with it.
     </p>